fhiso/legacy-format/serialisation.md

 the *ELF parser* *shall* iterate over its *substructures* looking for *structures* with a *tag* of `CHAR`, `ELF`, `GED`, `PLANG` or `SCHMA`.
-These *substructures* are identified as *serialisation metadata structures* and processed as specified in this section.
+These *substructures* are identified as *serialisation metadata structures* and each is processed as specified in this section.

 Any *serialisation metadata structure*, or any *structure* nested within a *serialisation metadata structure* regardless of the depth of the nesting, is a *non-conformant structure* if it has a *cross-reference identifier*, or if it has a *tag* of `HEAD`, `TRLR`, `CONC` or `CONT`, or if it has a *payload* which is a *pointer*.

+{.ednote}  The restriction about *pointers* might need to be relaxed in a future draft, depending on how exactly internal schemas are implemented.

 {.example ...} The `SCHMA` *structure* in the following document is a *non-conformant structure*: